 11. Get pregnant and have a baby | November 2013 and August 2014

 12. Muster up the bravery to undergo surgery for my arrhythmia

-14. Convince my husband to try a yoga class
+14. Convince my husband to try some sort of class with me

 15. Master the art of meal-planning

 16. Buy a juicer, and use it | December 2013